Skip to main content

 Synchronous Creation

-experiment = client.create_sync(
+experiment = basalt.experiments.create_sync(

 feature_slug="llm-routing",